Skip to main content

 Two: outcomes over activity.
 Leases signed, not impressions.
 Pacing-vs-plan, not reach.
 The number on the report is the number the asset side is graded on.

 Three: recommendations, not just reports.
 A dashboard that does not tell you what to do next is overhead.
-Every weekly note ends with one specific recommendation, written by an operator.
+Every Monday briefing ends with three specific actions, ranked by dollar impact, in plain operator language.

 Four: AI made digestible, never intimidating.The models do the heavy reading.
 The interface stays plain.
 Nobody on the asset side should need a data scientist to understand the output.